Alcohol Intoxication

 Symptoms of severe alcohol intoxication may include:

 Intoxication can change quickly from mild to severe.
-It can cause coma or death, especially in people who are not exposed to alcohol often.
+It can cause coma or death, especially in people who do not drink alcohol often.

 How is this diagnosed?